-Qualitative flexibility combined with quantitative power - Using the SCIEX ZenoTOF 7600 LC-MS/MS system, powered by SCIEX OS software.
-Comparing the sum total of pesticides detected for each specific food, traditionally farmed produce showed a larger SCIEX technical note RUO-MKT-02-13053-A. total pesticide burden, with the exception of celery, grapes and potatoes.
-For these exceptions, the organic produce TRADEMARKS/LICENSING showed a larger total pesticide concentration (Figure 6).
-For the non-organic produce, pears, peaches and nectarines The SCIEX clinical diagnostic portfolio is For In Vitro Diagnostic Use.
-Rx Only.
-Product(s) not available in all countries.
-For information on availability, showed the largest total concentration, whereas potatoes showed the largest sum concentration for the organic please contact your local sales representative or refer to www.sciex.com/diagnostics.
-All other products are For Research Use Only.
-Not for use in Diagnostic Procedures. produce and for produce overall.
+Comparing the sum total of pesticides detected for each specific food, traditionally farmed produce showed a larger total pesticide burden, with the exception of celery, grapes and potatoes.
+For these exceptions, the organic produce showed a larger total pesticide concentration (Figure 7).
+For the non-organic produce, pears, peaches and nectarines showed the largest total concentration, whereas potatoes showed the largest sum concentration for the organic produce and for produce overall.
 Sum total concentrations ranged from less than 0.001 mg/kg to greater than 7 mg/kg.
-Comparing the aggregate concentration distribution for each pesticide hit between all organic and non-Trademarks and/or registered trademarks mentioned herein, including associated logos, are the property of AB Sciex Pte.
-Ltd. or their respective owners in the United States and/or certain other countries (see www.sciex.com/trademarks) organic produce, the organic produce showed a slightly lower average concentration, as seen in Figure 7.
+Comparing the aggregate concentration distribution for each pesticide hit between all organic and non-organic produce, the organic produce showed a slightly lower average concentration, as seen in Figure 8.